 Explainer: What are West Africa's options to reverse Niger's coup?

-The bloc is not divulging details, and will anyway require a go-ahead from the heads of member states before intervening, but various options - military or otherwise - may be available.
+The bloc is not divulging details, and will anyway require a go-ahead from the heads of member states before intervening, but various options - military and otherwise - may be available although all carry risk.

 GROUND INVASION